Europe

 Public Holidays

 There are 11 Public Holidays in France.
-If the the Public Holiday is happening on a weekend day it is not postponed to the next Monday.
+If the Public Holiday is happening on a weekend day it is not postponed to the next Monday.

 • New Year’s Day - January 1